studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 # Launching your token

 To mint a TSLA token, you'll need a token factory contract.
-This contract is also known as the `ExpiringMultiParty` contract.
+This contract is also known as the [`ExpiringMultiParty`](https://github.com/UMAprotocol/protocol/blob/master/core/contracts/financial-templates/expiring-multiparty/ExpiringMultiParty.sol) contract.
 So named because the token will actually expire, more on this later.

 If your desired collateral currency and price feed identifier already exists, then it's possible that a token factory with your desired parameters already exists.

-If so, all you need to do is call the `create` method of the token factory with the amount of collateral to be staked and the number of tokens to mint:
+If so, all you need to do is call the (inherited) [`create`](https://github.com/UMAprotocol/protocol/blob/master/core/contracts/financial-templates/expiring-multiparty/PricelessPositionManager.sol#L403) method of the token factory with the amount of collateral to be staked and the number of tokens to mint:

 ```js
 await expiringMultiParty.create(